 Good Faith Estimate

 One final note.
 Mortgage lenders or brokers are required to provide borrowers with a Good Faith Estimate as required by RESPA.
 The Good Faith Estimate is documented on a form that matches the HUD-1 Settlement Statement.
-The HUD-1 is then required to provided to the borrower at lease one day before closing.
+The HUD-1 is then required to be provided to the borrower at least one day before closing.
 This will allow the borrower to compare the actual costs and fees with the Good Faith Estimate.